Different Stages and Importance of The Water Cycle

 The water that has fallen as rain is absorbed into the ground through a process known as ‘infiltration.’
 Soil and other porous materials can absorb great deals of water this way, while rocks and other harder substances will only retain a small amount of water.

-When an aquifer becomes too full, it starts to leak out onto the surface, forming what is known commonly as a ‘spring.’
-These can often be found in formations of porous or brittle rock, which can crack following slightly acidic rainfall.
+When an aquifer becomes too full, it starts to leak onto the surface, forming what is commonly known as a ‘spring.’
+These can often be found in porous or brittle rock formations, which can crack following slightly acidic rainfall.
 Should the water be located near a volcano or any source of natural thermal energy, it will form a hot spring.

 4. Runoff

-The direction in which the water moves is known as ‘streamflow’, and it is central to the concept of the currents within rivers and streams.
-These streams and rivers will run off eventually to either form lakes or rejoin the ocean, depending on their proximity to the ocean.
+The direction in which the water moves is known as ‘streamflow’, central to the concept of the currents within rivers and streams.
+These streams and rivers will eventually run off to form lakes or rejoin the ocean, depending on their proximity to the ocean.

 Due to the amount of water stored in snow or ice, a sudden increase in the heat can lead to flooding due to the water suddenly melting and running off at an alarming rate.
 This is why flooding can occur so easily during a warm spring following a particularly cold and biting winter.

 When more snow falls than evaporates or sublimates, the ice will compact densely to form what is known as ‘ice caps.’
-The ice caps and glaciers located in the coldest regions of the world are the biggest collections of ice in the world, and are slowly starting to shrink as the water in which they sit is becoming warmer.
+The ice caps and glaciers in the world’s coldest regions are the biggest collections of ice in the world and are slowly starting to shrink as the water in which they sit is becoming warmer.

 This happens in a cyclical manner, with no beginning or end.
-As precipitation happens in one part of the world, evapotranspiration is happening somewhere else.
-The cycle of water never ends, which is why the oceans stay level, there are always clouds somewhere in the sky, and drinkable water doesn’t suddenly just run out.
+As precipitation happens in one part of the world, evapotranspiration occurs elsewhere.
+The water cycle never ends, so the oceans stay level; there are always clouds in the sky, and drinkable water doesn’t suddenly just run out.

-At some point, any water that has infiltrated will be released, any that has joined the ocean will evaporate, and even a large portion of the ice caps may melt, releasing water that has been stored for millions of years back into the water cycle with potentially cataclysmic effects.
+At a certain juncture, any infiltrated water will eventually be released.
+Water that has flowed into the ocean will undergo evaporation, and there’s the possibility that a significant portion of the ice caps may melt, releasing water that has been stored for millions of years back into the water cycle.
+This has the potential for cataclysmic effects, posing significant challenges and consequences for the global environment.

 The Importance of the Water Cycle

 All life is dependent upon water.
 Water makes up 60 to 70 percent of all living matter, and humans cannot live without drinking water for more than a week.
-The water cycle is an extremely important process because it enables the availability of water for all living organisms and regulates weather patterns on our planet.
+The water cycle is extremely important because it enables water availability for all living organisms and regulates weather patterns on our planet.
 If water didn’t naturally recycle itself and distribute freshwater all over the earth’s surface, we would run out of clean water, which is essential to life.

 2. Purification